web3kat/product-landing-page/README.md

 # product-landing-page
- Landing page built for freeCodeCamp
+Responsible single landing page with video hero banner and snap scroll built for freeCodeCamp